 Price Allocation.
 The IRS requires the total price of a practice be allocated to the various types of assets being sold and that the allocation be made according to the fair market value of the assets.
 As a general rule, the tangible assets are taxed as ordinary income above basis, and the intangible assets are taxed as capital gains.
 (Above basis means the difference between what you are selling the tangible assets for and your book value or depreciated value).
 Any consideration for a covenant not to compete will also be taxed as ordinary income.
 Since “fair market value” is somewhat subjective, there is some room for negotiating the overall allocation of the purchase price.
 As a seller, it will benefit you (and by that, we mean you will save taxes) if you can negotiate with a buyer for a lower allocation to tangible assets (viz.,equipment, furniture, fixtures, supplies, etc.) and a higher allocation to intangible assets (viz.,goodwill and patient records).
 However, it will benefit the buyer to have just the opposite allocation, so consideration must be given to making the allocation fair to both parties.

-A CPA, who works with many dental associates in Colorado, said “the IRS requires that the purchase/selling price of a practice be separated into various components, such as furniture, equipment, goodwill, covenant not to compete, patient records, consulting, supplies.
+The IRS requires that the purchase/selling price of a practice be separated into various components, such as furniture, equipment, goodwill, covenant not to compete, patient records, consulting, supplies.
 The buyer and seller must agree on the allocation and attach a form with their income tax return reporting the allocation.
 There are significant tax savings and tax consequences to each party in connection with the allocation.
-It is time well spent to understand the tax consequences with your accountant on each component and obtain the best allocation possible by each party.”
+It is time well spent to understand the tax consequences with your accountant on each component and obtain the best allocation possible by each party.

 Sale Timing.
 As discussed above, the tax associated with recapture over basis on the sale of tangible assets will be determined by your ordinary income tax bracket in the year of the sale.
 If you are planning to retire after the sale of your dental practice and, consequently, will have a drop in your ordinary income level, it may behoove you to strategically time the sale of your practice until after the start of the next tax year.